starlord32/starlord32.github.io/_posts/2019-05-28-text-to-map-one.md

 ---
 layout: post
-title: Text to Map HW 10
+title: Text to Map One HW 10
 subtitle: How to retrieve text and values of two databases.
 Finding and merging coordinates.
 gh-repo: starlord32/starlord32.github.io
 gh-badge: [star, fork, follow]